Landlord Facing Lawsuit From Tenants He Says Didn't Pay; They Allege He Forced Them Out

 “This is a fairly common case,” said Michelle Gilbert with Lawyers’ Committee for Better Housing.

 Lawyers’ Committee for Better Housing is representing the tenants.
-Gilbert said Dickerson made the apartments unlivable to force out the renters — first, by cutting off utilities.RELATED: State Senators Grill IDES Officials About Ongoing Unemployment Issues
+Gilbert said Dickerson made the apartments unlivable to force out the renters — first, by cutting off utilities.RELATED: COVID-19 In Illinois: Vaccines To Be Available To Anyone With Underlying Health Condition Starting Feb.
+25; 2,825 New Cases, 53 More Deaths

 “Causing the one of the tenants to lose the food in her refrigerator because the electricity was off for a long time,” she said.